danielwilhelm/STATA-ME-test/README.md

 - `qgrid` is a number between 0 and 1 to define the min and max values of the grid in the previous option.
 The min value is the `qgrid`-quantile and the max value is the (1-`qgrid`)-quantile.
 The default is 0 so that in that case the grid ranges from the min to the max value in the sample.

 If options are left unspecified, the command runs on the default settings.

+## Testing for the presence of measurement error

+Wilhelm (2018) shows that, under some conditions, the null hypothesis H0 is equivalent to the hypothesis of no measurement error in X1.
+In this context, the variable Z must be excluded from the outcome equation.
+For example, it could be a second measurement or an instrumental variable.
+See Wilhelm (20018) and Lee and Wilhelm (2018) for details and examples.

 ## Examples